Archdeacon the talented enigma

 Within a few years he decided to move on and went before a Regimental Board in May 1865.
 The examining officers noted that his conduct had been ‘very good’ and allowed him to take an honourable discharge on June 6, 1865.
 As a bonus provision was made for Archdeacon to receive a deferred pension when he turned fifty.
 It was duly paid from June 18, 1882.
 The gallant veteran received the money from local authorities on the far side of the world, in the British colony of Western Australia.

 James took up a position as an Assistant Warder at Millbank Prison in England, February 1866.
-Then in 1867, along with an undercover agent named Thomas Rowe, he was chosen to help transport Irish Fenian political prisoners to the colony on the ship Hougoumont.
+Then in 1867, along with an undercover agent named Thomas Rowe, and two other Warders, he was appointed to assist the transportation of Irish Fenian political prisoners to the colony on the ship Hougoumont.
 After arriving in WA in January 1868 with his wife and two children Archdeacon served at Fremantle Prison, but took things far too easily and was dismissed on February 1, 1868 after being late for duty several times.

 He may have earned a living over the next twelve months by working as a farm labourer just south of Perth, the colonial capital.
 Superintendent Gustavus Hare of the WA Police (a former army officer) then took a sudden interest in him.
 James Archdeacon was appointed a Special Constable on January 4, 1869, although he had to endure a prolonged wait for the position to solidify.